Free fatigue / fit-for-work declaration

 Preview the template

-What is a fit-for-work declaration?
+What is a fatigue / fit-for-work declaration?

 A fit-for-work declaration is a form used to confirm that a worker is physically and mentally capable of performing their duties safely at the start of a shift.
-It assesses fatigue indicators - including hours of sleep, consecutive days worked and shift duration as well as impairment factors such as alcohol consumption, medication use and general health.
+It assesses fatigue indicators including hours of sleep, consecutive days worked and shift duration, as well as impairment factors such as alcohol consumption, medication use and general health.
 Under Australian WHS legislation, both employers and workers have duties to manage fatigue risks.
 A fit-for-work declaration is a practical, documented control used in construction, mining, transport, oil and gas and other safety-critical industries to demonstrate that fatigue has been assessed and managed.

-Benefits of using a fatigue declaration form
+Benefits of using this fatigue / fit-for-work declaration

 - Early identification of fatigue: structured questions surface fatigue risks before work begins, allowing intervention before an incident occurs.